|SPECIFIC PROCUREMENT NOTICE (SPN)|

-- The Bappenas Compact Development Team now invites proposals from legally constituted consulting firms and other organizations to provide Consultancy services to undertake the Gender and social assessments of Projects and the Development of Social and Gender Integration Plans (SGIP) (“Proposals”).
+- MMD now invites proposals from legally constituted consulting firms and other organizations to draw up a resettlement (PAR) and livelihood restoration (PRMS) action plan for people affected by the reconstruction of the 2×2-lane BOHICON-DASSA-ZOUME ROAD (“Proposals”).
 More details on these services are provided in the Terms of Reference in Section V of the RFP.

 - A Consultant will be selected under the Quality and Cost-Based Selection (“QCBS”) method, an evaluation procedure that is described in sections of the RFP in accordance with the “MCC Program Procurement Guidelines” provided on the MCC website (mcc.gov/ppg).
 The selection process, as described, will include a review and verification of qualifications and past performance, including a reference check, prior to the contract award.

-- Please note that a Pre-Proposal Conference will be held as described in the Proposal Data Sheet (“PDS”), Section II of the RFP.
+- Please note that a Pre-Proposal Conference will be held on November 27, 2023 at 2:00 p.m. – UTC +01:00 as described in the Proposal Data Sheet (“PDS”), Section II of the RFP.
 Attendance at the Pre-Proposal Conference is not mandatory but is strongly advised for all interested Consultants or their representatives.